gunnarrl/gunnarrl.github.io/essays/UI-Frameworks.md

 # UI Frameworks: From Complexity to Creative Efficiency

-UI frameworks can seem intimidating at first—almost like learning a whole new programming language.
+UI frameworks can seem intimidating at first, almost like learning a whole new programming language.
 But once you get past the initial learning curve, they become powerful tools that save time and reduce repetitive work.
 In my journey with Bootstrap 5, I discovered that the benefits far outweigh the initial hassle.

 ## Discovering Bootstrap 5